ENSWaP/enswap.github.io/_posts/2024-02-06-future-skills-conference.md

 ---
-title: Future Skills for a Disrupted World: Sustainability and Regeneration
+title: 'Future Skills for a Disrupted World: Sustainability and Regeneration'
 date: 2024-02-06T19::00+00:00
 author: Andrej Szolgay
 excerpt: 'Join us for a weekend in Zagreb to connect, learn and discover ways to thriving in a rapidly changing world.'